Symptoms of a Drug Prescription

 • Lack of understanding by others

-Life after prescription drugs has proven to be challenging for Nikki.
+Life after prescription drugs has not been easy for Nikki.

-As my daughter becomes more and more herself each day, she now faces all the obstacles that should have been addressed before the first prescription drug was ever prescribed.
+As she slowly becomes more herself each day, she’s now confronting obstacles that should have been considered long before the first prescription was ever written.

 question mark, pile, questions-2492009.jpg

-However, I am aware how important it is to determine if it is the right treatment plan for your mental health wellness.
+But I’ve also learned how critical it is to determine whether a medication is truly the right fit for your mental health and overall wellness.

 Key Tips for Your Journey to Wellness:

-• Realize there are no quick fixes regarding mental illness.
+• Understand that there are no quick fixes when it comes to mental health

-• Research all pros and cons of every treatment plan.
+• Research the pros and cons of every treatment plan

-• Recognize, control and balance in any treatment program.
+• Look for balance, awareness, and oversight in any treatment plan

 Just a thought!